Search

 Brahms’s Four Serious Songs were written near the end of his life when he was grieving the death of his friend Clara Schumann.
 He had also begun to feel the effects of an illness that would soon prove to be fatal.
 At this difficult time, he turned to Luther’s German translation of the Bible, and as he had already done in his German Requiem, focused more on passages that are existential rather than explicitly religious.
 The first three songs explore the finite and transient nature of human life, and the last offers listeners a fuller view of humankind’s fate.

 In these performances, the songs will be heard in an orchestral arrangement by Detlev Glanert who has framed them with four preludes and postludes, creating a continuous musical flow to enhance the original work.
-The soloist is Christian Immler who returns to Prague following the world premiere of Glanert’s Prague Symphony with the Czech Philharmonic and Semyon Bychkov in 2022.
+The soloist is Christian Immler who returns to Prague following the world premiere of Glanert’s Prague Symphony with the Czech Philharmonic.

 Performers